kyma-project/kyma/resources/jaeger/README.md

 ## Installation
-While Jaeger installs automatically during cluster installation, local Jaeger installation is optional.
+While you install Jaeger automatically during cluster installation, local Jaeger installation is optional.
 To run Jaeger locally, install it on a Kyma instance and run using Helm.